shoaiyb/sysa/_pages/about.md

 Mhh...
 I think I'll start with my name,
 Well, my name is **shoaiyb sysa**,
 I'm 17 years old, Yes 17 years old.
-I'm the youngest in our family,
+I'm the youngest in my family,
 I mostly like to play football but sometimes I play tv games,
 I started to blog since when I was 13, At that time I've being so angry by everything I know it's possible but I can't archive it.
 After being sucked in the blogging world, At 15 I move to YouTube, And finally I found out my self stuck in the web development world.

 ## What Am I Doing Now?
 As I said I'm a developer now, I'm always playing with some code editors,
 And sometimes searching something very important as a developer.

 ## What I've Archived?